Climbing Rope Fall Force Calculator (Fall Factor)

-Calculate the peak force generated during a climbing fall based on fall factor, rope length, and climber weight.
+See the peak force a climbing fall puts on the rope and gear, from the fall factor, rope length, and climber weight.

 Peak Fall Force